 Meridian Energy case study

 Meridian has recast traditional customer touch-points as smart digital services.
-Working with Jade, the energy provider is leading the charge to highly personalized services.
+Working with Jade, the energy provider is leading the charge to highly personalised services.

 Meridian Energy is a powerhouse in New Zealand’s highly competitive energy sector.
 The NZX-listed company is the country’s largest electricity generator and provides power to more than 270,000 homes, businesses, and farms.